Jeimes

-Jeimes Menezes de Almeida (born 28 April 2001), known as just Jeimes, is a Brazilian professional footballer who plays as a goalkeeper for Liga Portugal 2 club Paços de Ferreira.
+Jeimes Menezes de Almeida (born 28 April 2001), known as just Jeimes, is a Brazilian professional footballer who plays as a goalkeeper for Azerbaijan Premier League club Sumgayit.

 Professional career

 A youth product of the Brazilian club Santos, Jeimes moved to Portugal with Paços de Ferreira in 2019.
 He joined Montalegre on loan for the 2020–21 season.
 He signed his first professional contract with Paços de Ferreira on 21 July 2021.
 He made his professional debut with Paços de Ferreira in a 1-1 Primeira Liga tie with Boavista on 21 January 2022.